-It is the responsibility of the Managers and Matrons in the Clinical Divisions to ensure that staff are provided with the opportunity to complete training appropriate to their role.
+It is the responsibility of the Managers in the Clinical Divisions to ensure that staff are provided with the opportunity to complete the appropriate Role Specific Training (ReST).

-It is the responsibility of individual staff members to complete the training appropriate to their roles.
+It is the responsibility of individual staff members to complete the training appropriate to their roles and as outlined in their compliance matrix on the Electronic Staff Record.